ALL ARTWORK ©CENTRAL STATION ART

 We have collaborated on a lot of great film and TV projects, creating Titles and graphics.
 Including: "24 Hour Party People", "The Look of Love", "The Emperors New Clothes", "The Killer Inside Me", "Prime Suspect", "Cracker", "A Mighty Heart", “In This World", "Everyday" and "The Trip".

-The company has provided a vehicle for us to explore ideas, love, art, family and provides plenty of shit to talk and laugh about.
+The company has provided a vehicle for us to explore ideas, love, art and family.

-Pat and Karen are also known for their previous work - operating under Central Station Design with Matt Carroll in the mid eighties and nineties.
+Pat and Karen are also known for their previous work - operating under Central Station Design in the mid eighties and nineties.
 Creating Art and design for Factory Records, Happy Mondays, Black Grape, theatre productions with Nicolas Hytner as well as multiple fine Art Exhibitions.

 "The second half of the Factory Story is best summed up by the painterly eccentricity of Central Station" Tony Wilson - Factory Records